The Age Grader

 This is a link to the age calculator on the WMA site: http://www.howardgrubb.co.uk/athletics/wmaroad15.html

 The main event results will be ordered for age adjusted time and not actual time (based on whole number of years old on the day of the race).
-Prizes will be given to the top 3 men and ladies as usual.
+Prizes will be given to the top 5 men and ladies.

-Additionally, prizes will be given to the winner in each age category (this based on their actual time and in 5 years age cats - male and female).
+Additionally, prizes will be given to the winner in each age category (this based on their actual time and in either 5 or 10 years age cats depending on number of entries - male and female).

 We will also publish a set results reflecting actual race time for use by UKA PoT and Run Britain rankings.

-Included in the age-graded results will the age graded percentage, since this levels the playing field in terms of gender as well as age.
+Included in the age-graded results will be the 'age graded percentage', since this levels the playing field in terms of gender as well as age.
 No prizes will be given to the highest percentages as the winners will be the same as the winners mentioned previously.

 In order to make the competition within each category more obvious, we will start age categories off in waves.
-Starting first will be any seniors, then V40's, then V45's, then V50's and so on... up to the oldest entrant (yes there may be an 80+ wave).
+Starting first will be any Seniors, then V40's, then V50's, then V60's and so on... up to the oldest entrant (yes there may be an 80+ wave).
+We will use either 5 or 10 year age cats depending on the number of entries received.
 Each runner will have two bib numbers that are colour coded to each age category.
 One to be worn on the chest and another on the back.
-It is hoped this will allow runners in each category to be more aware of who they are racing against in their age category.

 On-line entry only.
 NO entries on the day.